temporalio/temporal-learning/README.md

-# Temporal Learning
+# learn.temporal.io

-Web site for <learn.temporal.io>
+This is the code and content for https://learn.temporal.io

 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.